SpacesCon2022/code-of-conduct/README.md

 ## Reporting guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the summit conduct team as soon as possible by messaging our team:
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the space conduct team as soon as possible by messaging our team:

 - Stef, [@StefLikeCurry](https://twitter.com/StefLikeCurry)
 - Ramón, [@hola_soy_milk](https://twitter.com/hola_soy_milk)